sw2719/steam-account-switcher/README.md

 # About the code
 * Keep in mind that I'm _fairly_ new to Python.
 I'm sorry if my code is dirty, hard to read, or poorly written.
-* Lots of _global_s.
+* Lots of global keywords.
 Yeah I know.
 They are bad.
 I just don't know how to do it without them.
 I could use parameters but to call a function with parameters in tkinter widgets, I need to use lambda or whatever.
 And I thought using globals would be better than lambdas.
 Any advices are appreciated.
 * There are English and Korean version codes.
 English one doesn't have comments (I plan to do that).

 # How to use